simeononsecurity/simeononsecurity.ch/content/articles/decentralization-dynamics-3-2-1-rule-blockchain/index.en.md

 However, the law of diminishing returns comes into play as decentralization is pushed to extremes.
 Beyond a certain point, the benefits of additional redundancy diminish while the complications increase. **Decentralization introduces latency**, slowing down transaction processing times, and can lead to synchronization challenges among nodes.

-Moreover, managing and maintaining the infrastructure required for extensive decentralization can become impractical and resource-intensive.
+On top of that, managing and maintaining the infrastructure required for extensive decentralization can become impractical and resource-intensive.
 The "3.2.1-1" rule highlights the delicate balance that must be struck to maximize the advantages of decentralization without falling victim to its drawbacks.

 ### Striking the Right Balance